Dodo: 17th-century specimens

 The Copenhagen skull (specimen ZMUC 90-806) is known to have been part of the collection of Bernardus Paludanus in Enkhuizen until 1651, when it was moved to the museum in Gottorf Castle, Schleswig.
 After the castle was occupied by Danish forces in 1702, the museum collection was assimilated into the Royal Danish collection.
 The skull was rediscovered by J. T. Reinhardt in 1840.
 Based on its history, it may be the oldest known surviving remains of a dodo brought to Europe in the 17th century.
 It is 13 mm shorter than the Oxford skull, and may have belonged to a female.
 It was mummified, but the skin has perished.

 The front part of a skull (specimen NMP P6V-004389) in the National Museum of Prague was found in 1850 among the remains of the Böhmisches Museum.
 Other elements supposedly belonging to this specimen have been listed in the literature, but it appears only the partial skull was ever present (a partial right limb in the museum appears to be from a Rodrigues solitaire).
-It may be what remains of one of the stuffed dodos known to have been at the menagerie of Emperor Rudolph II, possibly the specimen painted by Hoefnagel or Savery there.
+It may be what remains of one of the stuffed dodos known to have been at the menagerie of Emperor Rudolph II, possibly the specimen painted by Jacob Hoefnagel or Savery there.